Last Updated on

 Tips?
 Either side of the train has spectacular views.
 And check if there are steam trains running on the day you visit, as you might get some beautiful pictures across the Ribblehead Viaduct from that epic climb.

-One of the most picturesque railway journeys in the world is the Jacobite express in Scotland passing between the towns of Fort William and Mallaig.
-It is also known as the Harry Potter train after being featured in the Harry Potter movie.
+One of the most picturesque railway journeys in the world is the Jacobite express in Scotland which runs between the towns of Fort William and Mallaig in the Western Highlands.
+It is also known as the Harry Potter train after being featured in some of the Harry Potter movies.

 The Flam Railway is an absolute must-do train journey in Norway.
 With spectacular views over the Naeoryfjord, snow-capped mountains, waterfalls it is no wonder this train journey was described at the most spectacular train journey in the world by Lonely Planet in 2014.